luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Using other models
 ##################

-To explore various other models right away, we have prepared many of these available to use right away.
+We have prepared other models, which you can try and evaluate by simply changing one command line parameter.
-To run the demo script with some model, e.g. :code:`face-detection-retail-0004`, run the following command
+To run the demo script with a different model, e.g. :code:`face-detection-retail-0004`, run the following command

 .. code-block:: bash